Capsizing: Self-righting

 A vessel may be designated as "self-righting" if it is designed to be able to capsize then return to upright without intervention (with or without crew on board).
 The angle of vanishing stability, the angle of heel at which a vessel becomes unstable and does not bob back upright, does not exist; a self-righting boat will return to upright from any position, including completely upside-down.
 A self-righting vessel must be positively buoyant when swamped.
 There are three methods of making a vessel self-right: careful distribution of stationary weight and buoyancy, inflatable airbags, and movable ballast.

 A basic tool for calculating a vessel's stability is a static stability diagram, which plots the angle of heel on the horizontal axis and the righting lever (GZ) on the vertical axis. (see metacentric height for details).
 If the static stability curve never crosses the x-axis, the boat is not stable upside-down.
-This is not sufficient to built a boat with good stability at sea, as it neglects the effects of wind, waves, and human occupants, but it is a simple, powerful way to analyze the stability of a vessel.
+This is not sufficient to build a boat with good stability at sea, as it neglects the effects of wind, waves, and human occupants, but it is a simple, powerful way to analyze the stability of a vessel.
 See also primary stability and secondary stability.

 Self-righting through distribution of weight and buoyancy requires the weight low-down, and the buoyancy high up.
 It is often accomplished with a self-sealing superstructure, such as the large deckhouses on modern rescue boats.

 Most small craft intended as lifeboats with rigid (rather than inflatable) hulls designed since about the middle of the twentieth century are self-righting.

 Small radio-controlled boats may also self-right.
 This is particularly useful for racing.